 In 1992, when Bill Clinton was elected president, Clinton became the first First Lady to hold a law degree.
 She continued her tradition of public service, most notably leading an attempt to reform the nation’s health care.
 However, the effort failed in the mid-1990s.
 Clinton continued to work on the edges of the issue, helping to establish the 1997 Children's Health Insurance Program.

-Clinton was constantly traveling during her time as First Lady.
+Clinton constantly traveled during her time as First Lady.
 She often took her daughter along when she visited women in Africa and Asia, and in 1995, she was criticized for joining the American delegation to Beijing for the United Nation’s conference on women’s rights.
 This convocation had been held every five years since 1975, but no first lady had attended it.

 Clinton ran in 2000 for the New York Senate seat being vacated by Daniel Monahan, who supported her.
 Many accused her of being a “carpetbagger” because she had never lived in New York, but voters chose her by a solid 55% majority.
 She served on four major Senate committees: Armed Services; Budget; Environment and Public Works; and Health, Education, Labor and Pensions.
 New Yorkers gained confidence in her, and Clinton easily won her 2006 reelection.

-On January 20, 2007 Clinton announced her candidacy for president, and joined the historic 2008 race.
+On January 20, 2007, Clinton announced her candidacy for president and joined the historic 2008 race.
 Although Clinton received roughly 18 million votes, she lost in the Democratic Primary to Senator Barack Obama, who went on to win the presidency.
-Clinton served as Secretary of State for the Obama administration from 2009-2013.
+Clinton served as secretary of state for the Obama administration from 2009-2013.
 During this time, Clinton focused on women and human rights.

 On April 12, 2015, Clinton announced her second run for the Democratic presidential nomination.
-Vermont's Independent Senator Bernie Sanders mounted an unexpectedly strong challenge.
-In July of 2016 Clinton secured the nomination at the Democratic National Convention in Philadelphia, and became the first woman in history to represent a major party in a U.S. presidential election.
+Vermont's Independent Senator, Bernie Sanders, mounted an unexpectedly strong challenge.
+In July of 2016, Clinton secured the nomination at the Democratic National Convention in Philadelphia and became the first woman in history to represent a major party in a U.S. presidential election.
 Though she won the popular vote 48.2% to 46.1%, she lost the presidential race to her Republican opponent, Donald Trump, in the Electoral College.